ShenKeyuBio/IDS_Final_Project/WRITEUP.md

 **Hypothesis-**

 We expect that an increase in all three variables (life expectancy, social support, and gdp) will result in a higher happiness score (life-ladder).
+We also expect to see a difference in importance of certain variables in some continents compared to others.
+For example, social support may contribute more to the population's overall happiness in Europe than in the Americas.

 **The data-**